squid-cache/squid-cache.github.io/ConfigExamples/Streams/YouTube.rst

 == Squid Configuration File ==
 Add this to squid.conf before the part where you allow people access to the Internet.

+ . {X} As of Feb 2014 Google are using one subdomain of youtube.om for authenticating '''all''' googel service, including Docs and Gmail.
+If you were intending to block only YouTube access this needs to be whitelisted from the denial.

 {{{
 ## The videos come from several domains
 acl youtube_domains dstdomain .youtube.com .googlevideo.com .ytimg.com

+## G* services authentication domain
+acl gLogin dstdomain accounts.youtube.com

-http_access deny youtube_domains
+http_access deny youtube_domains !gLogin
 }}}

 Other sites than !YouTube also host this kind of content.
-See the Flash Video section of [[ConfigExamples/Streams/Other]] for general flash media patterns withut neeing to block specific websites.
+See the Flash Video section of [[ConfigExamples/Streams/Other]] for general flash media patterns withut needing to block specific websites.

 ----
 CategoryConfigExample